ansonchf/House-Price-Prediction/README.md

 To use the trained models to predict house prices, follow the instructions below:

 1. Make sure you have the required Python packages installed.
-You can install them by running `pip install -r requirements.txt` (replace `requirements.txt` with the actual filename if different).
+You can install them by running `pip install -r requirements.txt`.

 2. Prepare the input data:
    - Ensure that your data is in the same format as the provided test dataset (`data/test.csv`).